 He wrote the Tarzan and John Carter books.
 John Carter is a Virginia native who has been very magically transported to Mars.
 He wrote as many books about John Carter as he wrote about Tarzan [well, not quite], and in their day they were extremely successful and popular.
 They were very influential and the first, great, classic works of fantasy, adventure, science fiction.
 They were very influential on everything that came after, and they meant a lot to me.
 They got reprinted in the ’70s when I was a kid with stunning covers that made them very desirable and appetizing [elsewhere he has specified the Gino D’Achille covers], and I really loved those books.

 I wrote a screenplay, an original screenplay, that was called “The Martian Agent.”
 I sold it in Hollywood to 20th Century Fox, and that was my version of John Carter.
 It’s set on Mars.
 It’s about the British Empire, having conquered Earth, embarking on the conquest of Mars in the 1880s with H.-G.-Wellsian kind of technology.
 It was steampunk before that term was being tossed around much.
 It got developed up to a point that it needed special-effects work.
 I thought it would happen, and it didn’t happen.
 The director [Jan de Bont] fell out of favor at Fox because he made this movie called “Speed 2.”
 He had had a huge success with “Speed” and then “Twister,” and then he made “Speed 2.”
-I don’t know how many of you saw that movie, but it was about this exciting, high-speed chase involving a cruise ship, which didn’t really go all that fast.
+I don’t know how many of you saw that movie, but it was about this exciting, high-speed chase involving a cruise ship, which don’t go very fast.
 Anyway, that all fell apart.

 Then many years later, ten years later, a guy who had been one of the special-effects guys and production designer working on my project is now at Pixar.
 I ran into him at a party, and he said, “Hey, did you know that Andrew Stanton (the director of ‘Finding Nemo’ at that point) has got the rights for the John Carter books and is working on a live-action ‘John Carter of Mars’?”
-I said, “Oh my gosh, that’s so cool.
+I said, “Oh my god, that’s so cool.
 I’m so glad someone like that is doing it.”
 Then the next day Andrew Stanton called me.
 It’s like Woody Allen says, “Ninety percent of success in life is showing up.”
 I don’t like parties, and especially this was a holiday party.
 I almost didn’t go, and if I hadn’t gone I wouldn’t have reconnected with this guy who put me in touch with Andrew Stanton who invited me to come on the project….

-Everything was great about it, right up until about three months before the movie came out.
-All of a sudden people just started whispering that it was going to be this colossal flop, that it was really bad, even though nobody had seen it yet.
+Everything was great about it, right up until about three months before the movie came out, when all of a sudden people just started whispering that it was going to be this colossal flop, that it was really bad, even though nobody had seen it yet.
 It just seemed like people were kind of gunning for it and maybe for Andrew Stanton because he was getting uppity: he was an animation director and now he was trying to do live action.
 I started to worry that maybe it wasn’t going to go so well when the studio decided to change the title from “John Carter of Mars” to just “John Carter,” which might be the least exciting movie title I’ve ever heard.
-Sounds like it’s a movie about an actuarial, right?
+Sounds like it’s a movie about an actuary, right?
 And this was their reasoning.
 I love this.
 The marketing people said, “We’ve looked into it, done the research, and the last eleven movies that had the word ‘Mars’ in the title all flopped.”
 That was their reason, so “We’re just taking ‘Mars’ out.
 This is ‘John Carter.’”

 For various reasons, the predictions were borne out.
 It’s now become a legendary flop.
 It’s right up there with, like, “Ishtar” and “Heaven’s Gate.”